-One of the most common concerns we hear from building owners is this: “I want to reduce energy costs, but I cannot compromise tenant comfort.”
+One of the most common concerns we hear from building owners is this: “I want to reduce energy costs, but I cannot compromise tenant or guest comfort.”
 It is a valid concern.
-Unhappy tenants lead to vacancies, and vacancies are far more expensive than high energy bills.
+In commercial buildings, unhappy tenants lead to vacancies.
+In hotels and hospitality properties, unhappy guests lead to bad reviews and lost bookings.
+Either way, the cost of discomfort far exceeds the cost of energy.

 The good news is that comfort and efficiency are not always in conflict.
 In fact, many of the most effective energy improvements also improve comfort.
 The key is understanding where the real tradeoffs are and where they are not.